murchandamus/bips/bip-update-process.md

 #### Draft

-After fleshing out the proposal further and ensuring that it is of high quality and properly formatted, the author should open a pull request to the [BIPs repository](https://github.com/bitcoin/bips).
+After fleshing out the proposal further and ensuring that it is of high quality and properly formatted, the author should open a pull request to the [BIP repository](https://github.com/bitcoin/bips).
 The document must adhere to the formatting requirements specified below and be named with a working title of the form "bip-title".
 The author must not self-assign a number to their proposal.